S1SYPHOS/Gulp-Kirby-Starter-Kit/README.md

 - [Kirby CMS](https://getkirby.com/) - a file‑based CMS that's 'easy to setup, easy to use & flexible as hell'
 - [Gulp v4](http://gulpjs.com/) - the streaming build system

 If you just want to have a look, feel free to do so with `php -S localhost:8000`.
+For an even more opinionated version, have a look at [this](https://github.com/S1SYPHOS/Gulp-Kirby-Starter-Kit/tree/strong-opinion).

 ## Features